Glossary of contracting terms

 Agencies that prepare and submit proposals for work solicited by the county.

-RCW: Refers to the Revised Code of Washington.
+Refers to the Revised Code of Washington.

 A document soliciting proposals for a particular service.
 The document includes project information, and submittal information and requirements.